 The Company claims provincial (Alberta) investment tax credits as a result of incurring SR&ED expenditures.
 Provincial investment tax credits are recognized when the related expenditures are incurred and there is reasonable assurance of their realization.
 Management has made a number of estimates and assumptions in determining the expenditures eligible for the provincial investment tax credit claim.
-The provincial investment tax credits are refundable and have been recorded as Alberta SR&ED tax credit receivable, and as a reduction in research and development expenses on the income statement of comprehensive (loss) income.
+The provincial investment tax credits are refundable and have been recorded as Alberta SR&ED tax credit receivable, and as a reduction in research and development expenses on the statement of comprehensive loss.
 It is possible that the allowed amount of the provincial investment tax credit claim could be materially different from the recorded amount upon assessment by Canada Revenue Agency and the Alberta Tax and Revenue Administration.

-Notes to Financial Statements December 31, 2012 and 2011 (in Canadian dollars)
+Notes to Financial Statements December 31, 2013 and 2012 (in Canadian dollars)

-(g) Research and development costs
+(g) Research and development costs and government assistance

 Research costs are expensed in the period incurred.
 Development costs are expensed in the period incurred unless the Company believes a development project meets generally accepted criteria for deferral and amortization.
-Research and development costs are comprised of salaries, share-based payments, lab supplies, and an allocation of office costs and amortization.
-No development costs have been deferred as at December 31, 2012 (December 31, 2011 - \$nil).
+Research and development costs comprise salaries, share-based payments, lab supplies, and an allocation of office costs and amortization.
+No development costs have been deferred as at December 31, 2013 (December 31, 2012 - \$nil).

 Reimbursements of eligible costs pursuant to government assistance programs are recorded as a reduction of research and development costs when the related costs are incurred.
 Claims not settled by the reporting date are recorded as trade and other receivables on the statement of financial position when there is reasonable assurance of recovery.
-As at December 31, 2012 there was \$nil (December 31, 2011 - \$nil) included in trade and other receivables pursuant to government assistance programs.
+As at December 31, 2013, there was \$11,583 (December 31, 2012 - \$nil) included in trade and other receivables pursuant to government assistance programs.